What is vulvodynia?

 - Avoid hot baths, and don't use soaps or bath products to wash your vulva.
 Rinse with water only, and gently pat the area dry.

-- Relieve itching and pain with a cold water compress or cool baths.
+- Relieve itching and pain with a cold water compress or a cool bath.
 Don't scratch the area.

 - Try using a vaginal lubricant, such as Astroglide or K-Y Jelly, to reduce irritation from having sex.